 Fungal isolation

 Fungal isolation was done using the techniques outlined by Chinabut and Roberts (1999).
 In fish, the scales surrounding the edges of the somewhat ulcerated lesions were removed and using a red-hot spatula, the underlying skin of sick fish was seared to sterilise the surface.
 Once the superficial tissues were cut, the underlying muscles of the lesion were visible.
-The tissue were excised into 4 mm pieces and placed on Petri dishes with glucose peptone (GP) treated media.
+The tissues were excised into 4 mm pieces and placed on Petri dishes with glucose peptone (GP) treated media.
 Until the cultures were clear of bacterial contamination, the developing hyphal tips were regularly moved to new GP plates that contained antibiotics.
 For sporulation of fungus, an agar plug was used containing growing mycelium in a Petri dish.
 This petri dish (Containing GPY broth) was incubated at 200C for four days.
 After that, the mat was sequentially transferred through five Petri dishes filled with autoclaved pond water and kept at 20ºC for whole night.
 Under a microscope, motile secondary zoospores were seen after 12 hours.
 On a sterile glass slide, a sample of ulcerated tissue was taken and spread.
 Lactophenol cotton blue was used to stain the smear, which was then examined under a microscope.
 Following cotton blue staining, the sporangium and fungal hyphae from the isolated cultures maintained in GPYA were examined under a microscope (OIE 2013).
 After microscopic observation, the affected parts of the tissue were cut into smaller pieces (one cubic centimeter) and preserved in aqueous Bouin's fluid fixative.
 The fixed normal and infected tissues were further processed using standard histological techniques.
 The paraffin sections were cut at 5-7 microns and stained with haematoxylin-Eosin(H-E) stain, GMS And PAS stain.

 Pathogenicity test